 In the event of a death which is sudden or unexpected

-The Police will attend to coordinate the removal of the body, on behalf of the coroner, to the public mortuary.
+The Police will attend to coordinate the removal of the deceased, on behalf of the coroner, to the public mortuary.
 The coroner will be informed and the requirement for a post mortem assessed according to Ministry of Justice guidelines.

 You are under no obligation to appoint the Funeral Director who has carried out the removal on behalf of the Coroner.